Coursework toward Program of Study (CPOS) Requirements

 • If federal financial aid is disbursed into a student’s account, only eligible coursework toward the official program of study on record can be considered to determine the enrollment intensity for that semester.

-Please note: If you change your program of study after the census date, if aid has already disbursed onto your account it will be eligible to stay in the amount that it originally disbursed as according to the classes you were taking in regard to the degree program you were assigned to at the time of the aid disbursement.
+Please note: If you change your declared major or concentration after the census date, any federal financial aid that already disbursed onto your account for that term will be eligible to remain at the amount it originally disbursed at.

-If you decide to request a Federal Direct Loan after the census date and you are not enrolled at least half-time in eligible coursework that applies toward your current program of study, you will not be eligible for the Federal Direct Loan.
+If you decide to request a Federal Direct Loan after the census date and you are not enrolled at least half-time in eligible coursework that applies toward your current Major or Concentration, you will not be eligible for the Federal Direct Loan.

 Can I change my program of study to receive federal financial aid for a course that does not apply toward my current program of study?

-If you need to take courses that are not in your program of study/major, you may not be in the program that best fits your educational goal.
-Please meet with an Academic Advisor to ensure you are in the correct program of study.
+If you need to take courses that are not in your Major or Concentration you may not be in the program that best fits your educational goal.
+Please meet with an Academic Advisor to ensure you are in the correct Major or Concentration.

-Changing your program of study/major should only be done after a discussion with your advisor and should be done with great caution because it may impact your eligibility for future semesters.
-You should talk with your advisor to check the impact of your decision on your future financial aid because changing from one program to another may cause you to lose financial aid eligibility by reaching the maximum timeframe for completion of a degree (150% rule).
+Changing your Major or Concentration should only be done after a discussion with your advisor and should be done with great caution because it may impact your eligibility for future semesters.
+You should talk with your advisor to check the impact of your decision on your future financial aid because changing from one Major or Concentration to another may cause you to lose financial aid eligibility by reaching the maximum timeframe for completion of a degree (150% rule).

-All major changes should be made after the census date but in advance of registration for the next semester.
-If a major change is requested after determination that a course is not eligible for financial aid, the change of major will likely not be considered.
+All major or Concentration changes should be made after the census date but in advance of registration for the next semester.
+If a Major or Concentration change is requested after determination that a course is not eligible for financial aid, the change of Major or Concentration will likely not be considered.

 What about graduating seniors in their last semester?

 Only courses that are part of the program of study, as documented in the degree evaluation tool Star Audit, are eligible for federal aid.
-For example, if you only need 3 hours to graduate but you choose to register for 6 hours to qualify for a Federal Direct Loan, you will not be eligible for the Direct Loan.
-Though your federal aid does not include ineligible coursework, you may still qualify for state and institutional aid based on your total enrollment.
+For example, if you only need 3 credits to graduate, because you need at least 6 credits to qualify for a Federal Direct Loan, you will not be eligible for the Direct Loan.
+Though you may not have enough credits to be eligible for your federal aid, you may still qualify for state and institutional aid based on your total enrollment.
 State, institutional, and private aid requirements may not follow CPOS requirements.
 Please check with the agency to determine how the funding can be used.

 How does repeating a course impact CPOS?

-A course may be part of a student’s program of study but not count toward federal student financial aid eligibility if it exceeds the number of repeat attempts allowed by statute.
+A course may be part of a student’s Major or Concentration but not count toward federal student financial aid eligibility if it exceeds the number of repeat attempts allowed by statute.
 If a student receives an ‘F’ grade in a course, they are permitted to retake the course as many times as they need until they make a ‘D’ or higher.
 Once they have made a ‘D’ or higher, they are only permitted to retake the course one additional time after that.
-While a ‘D’ may not be successfully passing to advance a student’s academic program, for federal student financial aid purposes, the 'D' is considered a successful completion of that course.
+While a ‘D’ may not be successfully passing to advance a student’s Major or Concentration, for federal student financial aid purposes, the 'D' is considered a successful completion of that course.

-Can I take a course that isn’t required for my program of study?
+Can I take a course that isn’t required for my Major or Concentration?

 Yes, you may take courses that are not required.
 However, those courses cannot be covered by federal student financial aid.
 For undergraduate students, twelve credits of degree applicable courses are required for federal financial aid to be disbursed at the full-time rate.
-Credits 13 and beyond do not necessarily have to be degree applicable.
+Credits beyond the 12 required for full-time status may be outside your degree program, but only degree-applicable credits count toward federal financial aid eligibility.

 How does CPoS impact taking elective courses?

-Any elective course taken must be a requirement of your program of study.
+Any elective course taken must be a requirement of your Major or Concentration.
 If you see that an elective you were advised to take is not counted in the CPoS process, reach out to your academic advisor.

 When is the last day that I can change my course enrollment to meet financial aid requirements?

-At the full semester drop/add deadline, your course enrollment will be reviewed at the final time for CPoS financial aid purposes.
+At the Census Date, prior to your course enrollment will be reviewed at the final time for CPoS financial aid purposes.

 How will this affect study abroad?